 The guide includes detailed information on how to register and schedule an exam, how and when examinees will receive their results (hint—it's much faster!), what they are allowed to take into the test center, copies of the NCEES CBT Exam Rules and Nondisclosure Agreement, and much more.
 Encourage your students to read the guide and familiarize themselves with it prior to registering for the exam.

-Certification by the Watson School
+Certification by Watson College

-Practice Exams can be found here.
+Practice exams can be found here.